-- 2.7 Section 16 of the NPPF, entitled Conserving and enhancing the historic environment provides guidance for planning authorities, property owners, developers and others on the conservation and investigation of heritage assets. - 2.8 Overall, the objectives of Section 16 of the NPPF can be summarised as seeking the: - Delivery of sustainable development - Understanding the wider social, cultural, economic and environmental benefits brought by the conservation of the historic environment, and - Conservation of England's heritage assets in a manner appropriate to their significance. - 2.9 Section 16 of the NPPF recognises that intelligently managed change may sometimes be necessary if heritage assets are to be maintained for the long term.
-Paragraph 194 states that planning decisions should be based on the significance of the heritage asset, and that the level of detail supplied by an applicant should be proportionate to the importance of the asset and should be no more than sufficient to review the potential impact of the proposal upon the significance of that asset.
-This is supported by paragraph 195 which states that LPAs should take this into account when considering applications.
+- 2.3 National Planning Policy Framework - 2.3.1 Section 16 of the NPPF (DLUHC 2024), entitled 'Conserving and enhancing the historic environment' provides guidance for planning authorities, property owners, developers and others on the conservation and investigation of heritage assets. - 2.3.2 Overall, the objectives of Section 16 of the NPPF can be summarised as seeking the: - Delivery of sustainable development, - Understanding the wider social, cultural, economic and environmental benefits brought by the conservation of the historic environment, and - Conservation of England's heritage assets in a manner appropriate to their significance. - 2.3.3 Section 16 of the NPPF recognises that intelligently managed change may sometimes be necessary if heritage assets are to be maintained for the long term.
+Paragraph 207 states that planning decisions should be based on the significance of the heritage asset (and any contribution made by its setting), and that the 'level of detail should be proportionate to the assets' importance and no more than is sufficient to understand the potential impact of the proposal upon their significance'.
+This is supported by paragraph 203 which states that LPAs should take this into account when considering applications. - 2.3.4 Paragraphs 207-216 consider the impact of development proposals upon the significance of designated heritage assets.
+Paragraph 212 states that where a development is proposed that would affect the significance of a designated heritage asset 'great weight should be given to the asset's conservation (and the more important the asset, the greater this weight should be)'.
+Paragraph 215 emphasises that 'where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits' of the scheme, bearing in mind the great weight highlighted in Paragraph 212. - 2.3.5 Heritage Assets are defined in Annex 2 of the NPPF as: 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+It includes designated heritage assets and assets identified by the local planning authority (including local listing)'. - 2.3.6 A Designated Heritage Asset comprises a 'World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated under the relevant legislation.' - 2.3.7 In short, government policy provides a framework which: - Protects nationally important designated heritage assets, - Protects the settings of such designations,

-- 2.10 Paragraphs 199-201 consider the impact of development proposals upon the significance of designated heritage assets.
-Paragraph 199 states that where a development is proposed that would affect the significance of a designated heritage asset, great weight should be given to the asset's conservation and that the greater an asset's significance, the greater this weight should be.
-Paragraph 201 emphasises that where a proposed development will lead to less than substantial harm to the significance of a designated heritage asset, this should be weighed against the public benefits of the scheme, bearing in mind the great weight highlighted in Paragraph 199. - 2.11 Heritage Assets are defined in Annex 2 of the NPPF as: 'a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
-It includes designated heritage assets and assets identified by the local planning authority (including local listing).' - 2.12 A Designated Heritage Asset comprises a 'World Heritage Site, Scheduled Monument, Listed Building, Protected Wreck Site, Registered Park and Garden, Registered Battlefield or Conservation Area designated under the relevant legislation'. - 2.13 Significance is defined as: 'The value of a heritage asset to this and future generations because of its heritage interest.
-This interest may be archaeological, architectural, artistic or historic.
-Significance derives not only from a heritage asset's physical presence, but also from its setting.' - 2.14 In short, government policy provides a framework which: - Protects nationally important designated heritage assets; - Protects the settings of such designations; - In appropriate circumstances seeks adequate information (from desk-based assessment and field evaluation where necessary) to enable informed decisions; and - Provides for the excavation and investigation of sites not significant enough to merit in situ preservation.
+- In appropriate circumstances seeks adequate information (from desk-based assessment and field evaluation where necessary) to enable informed decisions, and - Provides for the recording of sites not significant enough to merit in situ preservation.

-Planning Practice Guidance
+2.4 Planning Practice Guidance

-The NPPG is a web-based resource which is to be used in conjunction with the NPPF.
+2.4.1 The Planning Practice Guidance (MHCLG 2019) is a web-based resource which is to be used in conjunction with the NPPF.
 It is aimed at planning professionals and prescribes best practice within the planning sector.
 The relevant section is entitled 'Conserving and enhancing the historic environment'.
 The guidance given in this section sets out the best practice to applying government policy in the NPPF.
-It provides an interpretation for each of the interests assigned to heritage assets in understanding its significance; archaeological, architectural and artistic, and historic.
+It provides an interpretation for each of the interests assigned to heritage assets in understanding significance: archaeological, architectural and artistic, and historic (Paragraph: 006 Reference ID: 18a-006-20190723).

-Local Planning Policy
+2.5 Local Planning Policy

-2.16 The Ribble Valley Borough Council Adopted Core Strategy 2008-2028 (adopted 16 December 2014) is the lead development plan document for the Local Development Framework.
+2.5.1 The Ribble Valley Borough Council Adopted Core Strategy 2008-2028 (adopted 16 December 2014) is the lead development plan document for the Local Development Framework.
 The following policies are relevant to built heritage assets in the Local Plan: